 Designate Work Areas At Least 6-feet Apart to Accommodate Social Distancing

-To make it clear for your employees, use visual cues on the floor or at their workstation to designate their assigned space.
+To make it clear for your employees, use social distancing visual cues on the floor or at their workstation to designate their assigned space.
 This helps reduce the chance of coworkers interacting too closely and the potential threat of exposure.
-6-feet between workstations is the current CDC recommendation.
+6-feet between workstations is the current CDC social distancing recommendation.

 Expert Tip: Use automation to separate the workstations completely, save space and increase productivity.
 Integrating automated storage and retrieval systems (ASRS), such as horizontal carousels, vertical carousels, vertical lift modules (VLMs) and vertical buffer modules (VBMs), into your manual operation can help create socially distant workstations unit by unit.
 Consolidating inventory into ASRS can increase capacity and save up to 85% floor space.
 Individual employees can be assigned to one unit or a pod of units.
 All of the inventory they need can be stored in their assigned unit(s), allowing them to stay within their designated workspace without interfering with others around them.